-Kyocera announces the Hydro and Rise, both with Android 4.0Alex Wagner - Senior News Editor
+Kyocera announces the Hydro and Rise, both with Android 4.0Alex Wagner - Editorial Director of News and Content

 Today Kyocera took the wraps off of the two newest additions to its smartphone portfolio, the Hydro and Rise.
 As you might've guessed, one of the Hydro's main features is its water resistance.
 Kyocera says that the Hydro is IPx5 and IPx7-certified, meaning it can withstand sprayed water like rain as well as being immersed in a meter of water for up to 30 minutes.
 As for the rest of the Hydro's spec list, you can expect to find a 3.5-inch 320x480 touchscreen, 1GHz Qualcomm MSM8655 Snapdragon processor, 3.2-megapixel shooter, 2GB storage, 512MB RAM, 2GB microSD card and a 1,500mAh battery.
 The Hydro also comes preloaded with Android 4.0 Ice Cream Sandwich.